isomerpages/sciencecentre-emag/_stories/Technology/Science Cafe: Robots Dreaming (Oct 2024).md

 <div class="iframe-wrapper">
 <iframe height="569" width="960" allowfullscreen="true" frameborder="0" src="https://docs.google.com/presentation/d/e/2PACX-1vSSlhbbLBz-S8zxLDnC8t_xLK6hkzVgp-OlX48fpmzOXpQ7BlYwMnYnHmZdKzlyhqTan4DYMTfnFtkv/embed?start=true&amp;loop=false&amp;delayms=15000"></iframe>
 </div>
-<h4><strong>You’re Invited to Science Cafe!</strong></h4>
+<h4><strong>You’re Invited to Science Café!</strong></h4>
-<p>A new genre of nightlife that is both intelligent and fun, Science Cafe
+<p>A new genre of nightlife that is both intelligent and fun, Science Café
 is a monthly casual dinner series hosted by Science Centre Singapore for adults aged 18 years old and above to hear from local experts and chat about the latest scientific trends and their societal impact.</p>
 <p>Previous sessions have explored everything from south polar dinosaurs
 to mental health comics, Singapore’s biodiversity, and the vastness of the universe.&nbsp;</p>
-<p>Join us for the next Science Cafe session on Friday 6 December 2024, 6:30pm
+<p>Join us for the next Science Café session on Friday 6 December 2024, 6:30pm
-on the theme for this year’s UNTAME festival, “More than Meets the Mind.”
+on the theme for this year’s <a href="https://www.science.edu.sg/whats-on/untame" rel="noopener nofollow" target="_blank">UNTAME festival</a>,
+“More than Meets the Mind.”
 We’ll delve into psychology and the science of perception over some good food!
 <br>
 <br>Want to join the smartest supper club in town?
 Head to <a href="https://engineeredarts.co.uk/robot/ameca/" rel="noopener noreferrer nofollow" target="_blank"><u>www.gevme.com/sciencecafe</u></a> to
 become a Cafe Friend, Barista, or Patron to enjoy discounts when you purchase